SouthernsSoftSol/node-micro/SouthernsChat/README.md

 ## Documentation

-Let's Chat documentation is hosted in the [wiki].
+Southern's Chat documentation is hosted in the [wiki].
 If there is an inaccuracy in the documentation, [please open a new issue][new-issue].